RECONSTRUCTION OF SENTENCES

 (Q) reported mass looting

-(R) reports of violence were
+(R) reports of violence were flooding in

 (S) while police dispatches